 Our ancillary services revenue primarily consists of fee for service revenue that is derived principally from the provision of physician and laboratory services to patients of our surgical facilities.
 Medicare pays for physician services based upon the MPFS.
 Payment rates under the MPFS are determined based on (i) relative value units for the services provided, (ii) a geographic adjustment factor and (iii) a conversion factor.
 Payment rates under the MPFS are updated annually by HHS.
 The primary element in each year's update calculation is the Medicare Economic Index ("MEI"), which is a measure of the inflation of the cost of operating a physician practice.
 The update is then adjusted in conformity with the Medicare Access and CHIP Reauthorization Act of 2015 ("MACRA"), which was enacted in 2015.
-Beginning in 2019, Medicare compensation to physicians and physician practices are subject to adjustment under the Merit-Based Incentive Payment System ("MIPS").
-Under MIPS, physicians are assigned a composite performance score based on measures of quality, resource use, meaningful use of EHR, and clinical practice improvement activities.
+Beginning in 2019, Medicare composite performance score based on measures of quality, resource use, meaningful use of EHR, and clinical practice improvement activities.
 A threshold performance score is set annually by CMS at the mean or median of all composite scores for a prior annual performance period.
-Performance exceeding the threshold results in a positive adjustment, performance below the threshold results in a negative adjustment, and performance at the threshold results in no adjustment.
+Performance exceeding the threshold results in a negative adjustment, and performance at the threshold results in no adjustment.
 We cannot predict the effect of future payment methodology changes under MACRA on our physician practices.